vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/configuration.md

 ## Detecting Kubernetes config path change

-This extension allows users to have multiple Kubernetes config files and provides UI to switch between them.
-If in you want to react, when extension change path to config file, you may use `onDidChangeKubeconfigPath` event.
+If your extension needs to know if the current Kubernetes config file used changes, you can subscribe to the `onDidChangeKubeconfigPath` event.
+This event fires when the extension changes the reference Kubernetes config file.

+*Note that this event is heuristic*.
+It is only reliable when the user changes the current Kubernetes config file through the extension and therefore there could be inconsistencies when the user changes it `behind our backs`, for example by using `kubectl` at the command line.

-To subscribe to `onDidChangeKubeconfigPath` event:
+To subscribe to the `onDidChangeKubeconfigPath` event through the extension API:

 * Request the Kubernetes extension's Configuration API
 * Use `onDidChangeKubeconfigPath` to pass your event listener function.

-Your event listener will receive same object as `getKubeconfigPath` provide.
+Your event listener will receive an object containing a `pathType` attribute as described for the `getKubeconfigPath` method [above](#Detecting-the-kubernetes-configuration).

 Example: